B-Rich/cs564-mtg-db/README.md

 Users can reset player rankings and re-calculate player rankings through the update tab provided on the players page.
 The rank calculation is calculated from the total number of wins and set accordingly.
 This was included as a particularly complex update operation for the part 4 turnin.

 ### Delete functionality
+Currently not implemented, but will be represented in some form for the final project demo.